cfengine/documentation/getting-started/installation/installation-community.markdown

 $ wget -O- https://s3.amazonaws.com/cfengine.packages/quick-install-cfengine-community.sh | sudo bash
 ```

-This script discovers your OS, installs CFEngine, and installs a Policy Server.
+This script discovers your OS and installs CFEngine on your machine.

+1. Install this script on your designated Policy Server machine and on your designated Agent Host machine(s).
+2. Skip Steps 1, 2, and 4 because the script performs these tasks for you.
-Upon completion, go to [Boostrapping the Policy Server][Installing Community#3.
+3. Complete Step 3 to [bootstrap the Policy Server to itself][Installing Community#3.
 Bootstrap the Policy Server].
+4. Complete Step 5 to [bootstrap the Host Agent(s) to the Policy Server][Installing Community#5.
+Bootstrap the Host Agent to the Policy Server].
+Bootstrapping completes the installation.
+5. Go to the [Tutorials][Installing Community#Tutorials] section to learn how to use CFEngine.
 <hr>

 ## 1. Download Packages